What is Data Science?

-It is regarded as the most demanded job of the 21st century with professionals from different backgrounds embarking on the journey of becoming a Data Scientist.
+It is regarded as the most demanded job of the 21st century, with professionals from different backgrounds embarking on the journey of becoming a Data scientists.

-Nowadays almost every company is trying to incorporate Data Science in its products to simplify the process and speed fast the operations to ensure accuracy in optimal time.
+Nowadays, almost every company is trying to incorporate Data Science to simplify the process and speed fast the operations to ensure accuracy in optimal time.
 The list of such companies is enormous, and it would be deemed unfair to pit one against the other in terms of the best as different companies use data for various reasons.

-Along with the USA, the market in India is expanding, and it would only benefit professionals in the future.
+Along with the USA, India’s market is expanding, and it would only benefit professionals in the future.
 Here are some of the top companies where Data Science has an exhaustive usage:-

 Who is the right audience for learning Data Science technologies?